Redundancy is a worry at the back of many workers’ minds.

 Some people choose to take out redundancy insurance (also known as unemployment insurance).
-Essentially, this is designed to provide a limited level of financial cover if you are made redundant.
+Essentially, this provides a limited level of financial cover in case of redundancy.

 If you go down this route, it’s important to be aware of the limitations.
 Different firms provide different levels of cover, but generally speaking, the following rules apply:

 - 50% to 65% of your income is covered, up to a maximum benefit of £1,000-£2,000 a month.